EmekaEnshinyan/XML-Terminal-Builder/README.md

 5. [Installation](#installation)

 ## Requirements
+**NOTE** This has not been tested on a Mac or Linux OS.
-The computer specification requirements are negligable, meaning you can run this program on almost any local or remote machine.
+The computer specification requirements are negligable, meaning you can run this program on almost any local or remote machine with minimal drive space and CPU speed.

 ###### The following tools are required to to have the application serve its function:
-* Java
+- Java
 ## Documentation

 paper documents